TomasBoda/agent-lang/thesis.md

 ## Conclusion
 The main goal of AgentLang stated at the beginning of the thesis was to introduce a framework which provides a new approach to the agent-based modeling technique.
 Let us revisit the primary goals of AgentLang outlined in section 2.3.

-1. language simplicity
+1. provide a unified, balanced language with simple and straightforward syntax and structure
-2. core library
+2. offer only the necessary, essential core library of features
-3. spreadsheet interface
+3. allow for an alternative way of simulation modeling using a familiar approach in form of spreadsheet representation

 First and foremost, the language simplicity was achieved by the straightforward structure of the language that aligns with the way humans tend to think about agent-based models.
 This was achieved by limiting the language to only the necessary declarations of agents, properties and global variables.
 The set of the language's syntactical constructs is also stripped down to the essential minimum necessary to be capable of modeling almost any simulation.
 Moreover, the core library provides all the fundamental mathematical and agent manipulation and interaction functions with self-explanatory names and natural usage.
-Last but not least, the spreadsheet interface built on top of the interpreter provides an easy and elegant way to modify the agent models and values of individual run-time agent instances.
+Last but not least, the spreadsheet interface built on top of the interpreter provides an easy and elegant way to modify the agent models and values of individual runtime agent instances.
 Although the AgentLang framework is very limited at its current state of development, it is built in a way to be extensible to future work and improvements, allowing for the possibility to become fully-usable agent-based modeling language.

 ## Bibliography
 [1.
 Eric Bonabeau - Agent-based modeling: Methods and techniques for simulating human systems](https://www.pnas.org/doi/10.1073/pnas.082080899) \